 Technical glitches delay two Dreamliner flights from Poland

-A flight from Warsaw to Chicago that was scheduled to fly on Wednesday was canceled because the aircraft had "problems with the power supply," said LOT spokeswoman Barbara Pijanowska-Kuras, without giving more details.
+A flight from Warsaw to Chicago that was scheduled to fly on Wednesday was cancelled because the aircraft had "problems with the power supply," said LOT spokeswoman Barbara Pijanowska-Kuras, without giving more details.

 LOT, which is state-controlled, has four Dreamliner flights a day, according to its schedule.
 Last year it became the first European airline to add the Dreamliner to its fleet.
 The Dreamliner has been beset with problems since its launch.

 The spokeswoman would not say if the latest technical problems were related to over-heating batteries which forced the grounding of all Dreamliners for over three months.
 After Boeing re-designed the battery system, regulators cleared the jets to fly again.